bobbingwide/oik-clone/README.md

 * - maintains informal relationships: e.g. in post_content
 - pull content from other sites in a MultiSite installation
 - compare and update or import from self or a MultiSite site
+- clone virtual field - to display clones of current content

 oik-clone is dependent on the oik base plugin; using the oik-plugin as a library of functions sitting on top of WordPress.